International Neuroethics Society: Governance

-Annual Meeting
+Annual meeting

-In May 2007, the INS sponsored a forum on the ethics of neuroenhancement in Washington, DD, which was hosted by the Dana Foundation.
-This was followed by the first Annual Meeting of the INS in 2008, also held in Washington, DC.
+In May 2007, the INS sponsored a forum on the ethics of neuroenhancement in Washington, D.C., which was hosted by the Dana Foundation.
+This was followed by the first annual meeting of the INS in 2008, also held in Washington, DC.
 This 2-day meeting was held prior to the Society for Neuroscience (SfN) annual conference was attended by over 200 people.

 Since 2010, the INS has continuously held a meeting annually as a satellite of the Society for Neuroscience conference.
 In addition to plenary speakers, panel discussions, networking and mentoring sessions, researchers are invited to present posters of their work.
 The dates, locations, themes and program information for past INS annual meetings are as follows:

 In addition to the Annual Meeting, the INS collaborates with other organizations in programs on neuroethics and related topics each year, including events at the Federation of European Neuroscience Societies (FENS) and the British Neuroscience Association.

 Response to the Presidential Commission for the Study of Bioethical Issues

 In 2014, the Presidential Commission for the Study of Bioethical Issues, which advises the President of the United States on bioethical issues arising from advances in biomedicine and related areas of science and technology, asked for public comment on the ethical considerations of neuroscience research and the application of neuroscience research findings.
-In response, the INS listed the top 12 areas of importance for consideration by the Commission, which were published in the Journal of Law and the Biosciences.
+In response, the INS listed the top 12 areas of importance for consideration by the commission, which were published in the Journal of Law and the Biosciences.
 The INS detailed the top 5 important areas that will have an ethical impact on society as the Human Brain Projects (both the UK and USA versions), human enhancement (the use of 'smart drugs' by healthy people), neurotechnology, responsibility and the law and mental health and brain disorders.
 Members of the Presidential Commission attended the INS Annual Meeting in November 2014 to further discuss the ethical issues surrounding neuroscience research.